Introduction to New York Slot Machine Casino Gambling in 2020

 Subscribe to the Professor Slots podcast at Apple Podcasts | Google Podcasts | iHeart Radio | Spotify | Stitcher | Pandora | Tune-In | SoundCloud | RadioPublic | Android | RSS and wherever else you find podcasts!

 Relevant Legal Statutes on Gambling in New York*

-*The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
-This information is not intended to provide legal advice.
+*The purpose of this section is to inform the public of state gambling laws and how the laws might apply to various forms of gaming.
+It is not legal advice.

 Slot Machine Private Ownership in New York

-It is legal to privately own a slot machine in the state of New York if it is 30 years old or older.
+It is legal to own a slot machine privately in the state of New York if it is 30 years old or older.